These Duolingo tips will help you stay motivated and use Duolingo more than ever!

-7. Using the desktop website
+7. Using the Desktop Version of Duolingo

 When I first started using Duolingo more seriously (in 2018 when I was learning Italian) I actually had no idea that Duolingo even had a website.
 But this has been such an awesome discovery since!